jasontaylordev/CleanArchitecture/README.md

 ### Database Migrations

-To use `dotnet-ef` for your migrations first ensure that "UseInMemoryDatabase" is disabled, as described within previous section.
-Then, add the following flags to your command (values assume you are executing from repository root)
+Running database migrations is easy.
+Ensure you add the following flags to your command (values assume you are executing from repository root)

 * `--project src/Infrastructure` (optional if in this folder)
 * `--startup-project src/WebUI`